Skip to content

 Why we need a strategy

-ONNX (up to opset 21) does not provide native tensor(complex*) types for most operators.
-Arithmetic, shape, and control-flow primitives all expect real-valued tensors.
-The only complex-aware operator we rely on is DFT, which represents complex inputs and outputs as real tensors whose trailing dimension packs the real and imaginary channels ([..., 2]).
+ONNX has only limited native complex-tensor support across operators.
+Most arithmetic, shape, and control-flow primitives expect real-valued tensors.
+The main complex-aware operator we rely on is DFT, which represents complex inputs and outputs as real tensors whose trailing dimension packs the real and imaginary channels ([..., 2]).

 To stay portable across runtimes we represent every complex tensor as a real tensor with that trailing size-2 channel.
 Conversion never emits Real, Imag, or other custom operators—everything is expressed in terms of standard ONNX ops on real tensors.